doitintl/ClusterCloner/README.md

 Based on goapp, the bootstrap project for Go CLI application.

 ## Docker
+Build with `DOCKER_BUILDKIT=1 docker build -t <TAG> .`

-The `goapp` uses Docker both as a CI tool and for releasing final `goapp` Docker image (`scratch` with updated `ca-credentials` package).
+Based on`goapp`, this uses Docker both as a CI tool and for releasing a final Docker image (based on `scratch` with updated `ca-credentials` package).

 ## Makefile

-The `goapp` `Makefile` is used for task automation only: compile, lint, test and etc.
+The `Makefile` is used for task automation: compile, lint, test and etc.

 ## Continuous Integration

-GitHub action `Docker CI` is used for `goapp` CI.
+GitHub action `Docker CI` is used.

 ### Required GitHub secrets

-Please specify the following GitHub secrets:
+For GitHub CI, please specify the following GitHub secrets:

 1. `DOCKER_USERNAME` - Docker Registry username
 2. `DOCKER_PASSWORD` - Docker Registry password or token